-socket = TCPOpen("192.168.7.85", 6784, 100)
+socket = TCPOpen("192.168.7.85",6784,100)

 Once a socket has been opened with the TCPOpen() instruction, serial data may be sent out with SerialOut().
-The following is an example of this instruction.
-For more information on this instruction, see the CRBasic Editor help.
+An example of this instruction is shown below.
+The first parameter is the socket returned by the TCPOpen() instruction.
+The second parameter is the variable to be sent out.
+The third parameter is the wait string.
+The last parameter is the total number of times the datalogger should attempt to send the variable.
+For more information on this instruction, see the CRBasic Editor Help.